kwaldenphd/propublica-compas-lab/README.md

 cox_parsed.head()
 ```

-80. We can see this data has 13,419 observations.

-81. The next step taken by the ProPublica team was filtering the data
+The next step taken by the ProPublica team was filtering the data

 ```Python
 %%R